 - Carry your emergency medicine with you.
 Diamox is the most commonly recommended medication for AMS but it is best if you visit your doctor for the prescription and advice.

 - Take it slow and be aware.
 Most people in Ladakh know of this and are quite ready to help.
 An Army camp is the best place to approach for qualified help.

-If Pangong Tso and Nubra Valley are on your travel list, then whether you are an Indian or a Foreign tourist, you will need to get an ILP.
+If Pangong Tso, Nubra Valley or any other place that is close to the international borders are on your travel list, then whether you are an Indian or a foreign tourist, you will need to get an ILP.
 This can be got online through this website.
 Alternatively, you can approach any of the local travel agents to arrange for it.
 You need to have a Govt. photo ID as a document when procuring these permits.
-Note that the online permit is only an application that you can fill and get ready for your visit.
+Note that the online permit is only an application that you can fill out and get ready for your visit.
 This will need to be printed and stamped at the Leh TIC office between 9 am to 3 pm.
 You will also, need to pay INR 400 as an environmental fee and INR 20 per day per person as the fee.
 The detailed list of places that you need this permit for can be accessed here.